HTTPArchive/almanac.httparchive.org/src/content/en/2024/markup.md

   description="Bar chart showing the popularity of the top 10 HTML `data-*` attributes. `data-id` is the most used (present on 24% of mobile pages), followed by `data-load-time` (20% on mobile), `data-tagging-id` (20% on mobile), `data-src` (19% on mobile) and `data-toggle` (19% on mobile).
-The rest of the top 10 are `data-type`, `data-target`, `data-name`, `data-href` and `data-testid`, with values ranging from 17% to 10%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQTldh1hYi8-zIRgmK_v6IhpKuUOPTAhBxStogg3rt1L6isaX6v8dgODs7WiJ_udh7ZvHnvrTZLlXkW/pubchart?oid=1117739253&format=interactive", sheets_gid="1682300906", sql_file="data_attributes.sql"
+The rest of the top 10 are `data-type`, `data-target`, `data-name`, `data-href` and `data-testid`, with values ranging from 17% to 10%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQTldh1hYi8-zIRgmK_v6IhpKuUOPTAhBxStogg3rt1L6isaX6v8dgODs7WiJ_udh7ZvHnvrTZLlXkW/pubchart?oid=1117739253&format=interactive", sheets_gid="1682300906", sql_file="data_attributes.sql", width=600, height=558
   )
 }}

 Analyzing the popularity of `data-*` attributes from 2022 to 2024 reveals some interesting shifts in their usage.
-This year, `data-id` is the most popular, used on 24% of mobile pages, a significant increase from 19% in 2022\.
+This year, `data-id` is the most popular, used on 24% of mobile pages, a significant increase from 19% in 2022.
 This increase also marked a significant jump from fifth place in 2022 to first place this year.

 Another notable change is the appearance of new elements in the list: `data-load-time` and `data-tagging-id` appear on 20% of pages in 2024, occupying the second and third position of the ranking.
 These attributes were not part of the `data-*` attributes identified in 2022, indicating that performance tracking and tagging have become more important in modern web development.